-- the Proof for Contract Approval task 🔚 in Automation Engine, - the Esko Proof Server (running in the background), - the Fiery Command WorkStation application 2 (the client application of the Esko Proof Server),
+- the Proof for Contract Approval task 🔚 in Automation Engine, - the Esko Proof Server (running in the background),

 - the Fiery Verify 🥝 tool. - 3.
 You proof your color managed file (the Proof for Contract Approval task sends it to the Esko Proof Server, that sends it to your proofer). - 4.
-With the Verify tool, you measure the verification strip 1 on your proof to check its color accuracy.
+With the Verify tool, you measure the verification strip and on your proof to check its color accuracy.
 The results are sent back automatically to the Proof for Contract Approval task.